 Amazon Fulfillment Center Space Limitations

-Kevin King, operator of Illuminati Mastermind, is a longtime seller and an FBA expert.
+Kevin King, the operator of Illuminati Mastermind, is a longtime seller and an FBA expert.
 He notes that Amazon now raises storage fees to incentivize sellers to keep only minimal inventory in FBA fulfillment centers.
 “When I first started, I’d assemble pallets in my garage and ship them to Amazon,” King says.
 “Now, I’m using multiple storage units for extra pallet storage and shipping more frequent, smaller cases to Amazon warehouses.”

 The problem is especially acute for sellers with oversized products, which are subject to a special set of storage constraints. ”Amazon’s desire for you to turn inventory quickly is valid, but their metrics are far too aggressive,” one poster notes.
 “If I want to invest my capital to carry excess inventory, and I’m prepared to pay for the storage, Amazon should let me load my inventory to my heart’s content.”

 Long lead times for shipping and loading stock into fulfillment centers compound the problem created by limited storage.
-As another seller notes, “If there were no delay between our shipping and stuff getting checked in, it would be more manageable, but we have a persistent problem with stock-outs of our items while units are moved from one end of the country to another on trucks that are apparently powered by snails, followed by them sitting awaiting check-in for days once they finally do arrive.
+As another seller notes, “If there were no delay between our shipping and stuff getting checked in, it would be more manageable.
+But we have a persistent problem with stock-outs of our items while units are moved from one end of the country to another on trucks that are apparently powered by snails, followed by them sitting awaiting check-in for days once they finally do arrive.
 Right now, while we’re not yet in the complete frenzy that is around the corner, it’s 11-14 days between when I ship and when stuff is fully checked in.
 When I can’t even have 3 of each item in stock, the delay is going to be devastating.”

 Christmas Fulfillment Center Crunch

-Suppose you knew you were going to sell one Christmas tree lamp every week throughout the year and 20 per week in November and December, you could simply plot out a shipping schedule that would keep your Christmas tree lamps fully stocked at the fulfillment center 100% of the time.Of course, ecommerce sales aren’t that predictable.
-Your Christmas tree lamps could sit lonely on the shelf at the fulfillment warehouse for months and then get ten orders in one week.
-With the restrictions on storage and long lead times for restocking, Amazon FBA can turn from a godsend to a nightmare overnight.
+Suppose you knew you were going to sell one Christmas tree lamp every week throughout the year and 20 per week in November and December.
+Then you could create a shipping schedule that would keep your Christmas tree lamps fully stocked at the FBA fulfillment center 100% of the time.
+Unfortunately, online sales are rarely steady and predictable.
+Your Christmas tree lamps could sit lonely on the shelf at the fulfillment warehouse for months and then get 100 orders in one week.
+With the restrictions on storage and long lead times for restocking, Amazon FBA can turn your holiday sales into a fulfillment nightmare.

 Fulfillment Center Solutions